Key takeaways:

 Regulators of autophagy:

-Again, our body needs a balance between anabolic processes (signaled by mTOR) and catabolic processes (such as autophagy).
+Our body needs a balance between anabolic processes (signaled by mTOR) and catabolic processes (such as autophagy).

 Fasting – and a lack of specific amino acids – induces autophagy.
 This would have been a natural state of the body in the past when food wasn’t readily available at all times.
-Back when there wasn’t a 24-hour Mcdonald’s drive-thru available, people sometimes went hungry for a little bit!
+Back when there wasn’t a 24-hour McDonald’s drive-thru available, people sometimes went hungry for a little bit!
 So it seems that our bodies are naturally prone to balancing out the times that we build up cells with the times that we clean up and break down unneeded components.

 Autophagy Genotype Report: